Creating Access Tokens Using a Custom Integration

 If you have already saved a CLIENT_ID and a SECRET, with the correct permissions applied, skip to Getting a Token With the Custom Integration

-Note: Creating App Registrations requires Tenancy Administrator privileges.
+Note: Creating App Registrations requires Owner privileges.

 If Settings or Integrations does not appear in the navigation, see your DataTrails Administrator for access.